quantling/pyndl/doc/source/examples.rst

 WH example
 ----------
 This example shows that WH learning mimics RW learning, if the cue and outcome vectors are containing unit vectors.
-Note that WH learnin in contrast to the RW learning only has one learning parameter, which is called `eta`.
+Note that WH learning in contrast to the RW learning only has one learning parameter, which is called `eta`.
 The assumption is that `beta1` equals `beta2`.